 Discourse, professional work and organizational change

 Discourse can be understood as ‘sets of interconnected concepts, expressions, and statements that constitute a way of talking and writing about an aspect of the world, thereby framing and influencing how people understand and act with regard to that aspect of the world’ (Watson 2002: 100).
 Discursive approaches (Heracleous 2004) highlight ‘the role of language as a site of action’ (Coupland 2001, p.
 1106) drawing attention to the way language-in-use shapes and constructs peoples’ interpretations and actions thus ‘shaping social practices and social reality’ (Heracleous 2004, p.
 176).
 As Phillips and Hardy (2002, p.
-2) point out: ‘without discourse, there is no social reality, and without understanding discourse, we cannot understand social reality, our experiences, or ourselves.’

-Importantly, in the increasingly complex and changing workplace that demands multiple ways of communicating at work, discursive approaches engage with ‘the dynamics, the politics, the plurality, and the reflexivity inherent in new ways of doing, being, and talking at work’ (Iedema & Scheeres 2003, p.
+2) point out: ‘without discourse, there is no social reality, and without understanding discourse, we cannot understand social reality, our experiences, or ourselves’.
+Importantly, in the context of increasingly complex and changing workplaces, discursive approaches engage with ‘the dynamics, the politics, the plurality, and the reflexivity inherent in new ways of doing, being, and talking at work’ (Iedema & Scheeres 2003, p.
 336) to construct what is ‘really’ happening (Heracleous 2004).
-As such, understandings of discourse ‘as integral to and constructive of organizational change’ (Grant and Marshak 2011: 207), rather than simply a reflection of the social reality of actors, underpin this research.
+As such, understandings of discourse ‘as integral to and constructive of organizational change’ (Grant and Marshak 2011: 207) – rather than simply a reflection of the social reality of actors – underpin this research.